-Years ended May 31, 2022/2021 Change 2022 2021 \$ % (in thousands) (Re stated) (1) .
-Interest on convertible notes payable \$ 5,417 \$ 4,387 \$ 1,030 23 % Amortization of discount on convertible notes 2,958 3,591 (633) (18) Amortization of debt issuance costs 87 65 22 34 Loss on induced conversion 37,381 39,131 (1,750) (4) Finance charges 9,029 145 8,884 6,127 Inducement interest expense 6,691 13,922 (7,231) (52) Legal settlement 3,853 10,628 (6,775) (64) Change in fair value of derivative liabilities Total interest and other expense \$ 65,416 \$ 71,869 \$ (6,453) (9) %
+Years end Years ended May 31, 2022 2021 \$ % (in thousands) (Restated)(1) Interest on convertible notes payable \$ 5,417 \$ 4,387 \$ 1,030 23% Amortization of discount on convertible notes 2,958 3,591 (633) (18) Amortization of debt issuance costs 87 65 22 34 Loss on induced conversion 37,381 39,131 (1,750) (4) Finance charges 9,029 145 8,884 6,127 Inducement interest expense 6,691 13,922 (7,231) (52) Legal settlement 3,853 10,628 (6,775) (64) Change in fair value of derivative liabilities Total interest and other expense \$65,416 \$ 71,869 \$(6,453) (9)%

-(1) See Note 2, Revision of Financial Statements, and Note 14, Restatement, in the consolidated financial statements for the year ended May 31, 2023, included in this prospectus.
+See Note 2, Summary of Significant Accounting Policies - Revision of Financial Statements, and Note 14, Restatement, in the audited consolidated financial statements for the fiscal year ended May 31, 2022, included in this prospectus.

 Interest and other expense totaled approximately \$6.4 million for the fiscal year ended May 31, 2022, a decrease of approximately \$6.5 million, or 9%, from the preceding year.
 For the fiscal year ended May 31, 2022, we recognized non-cash losses on the induced conversion of convertible notes with common stock of approximately \$37.4 million, a decrease of approximately \$1.8 million, or 4%, from the preceding fiscal year.
 The losses resulted from separately and independently negotiated exchange agreements to satisfy certain note payment obligations in which certain debt was agreed to be settled in exchange for shares issued at a price less than the closing price for the effective date of the respective transactions.
-Inducement interest expense related to warrant inducements for the fiscal year ended May 31, 2022, totaled \$6.7 million, a decrease of approximately \$7.2 million, or 52%, from fiscal year ended May 31, 2021.
-During fiscal year ended May 31, 2021, the Company entered into fewer warrant inducement transactions as compared to the preceding year, resulting in a decreased inducement expense.
+Inducement interest expense related to warrant inducements for the fiscal year ended May 31, 2022, totaled \$6.7 million, a decrease of approximately \$7.2 million, or 52%, from the fiscal year ended May 31, 2021.
+During the fiscal year ended May 31, 2021, the Company entered into fewer warrant inducement transactions as compared to the preceding year, resulting in decreased inducement expense.
 During fiscal year 2022, the Company issued a total of 10.2 million shares of common stock, including additional shares as an inducement for warrant holders to exercise warrants; by comparison the Company issued a total of 36.2 million shares in connection with private warrant exchanges in the fiscal year ended May 31, 2021.

-During the year, we also recorded \$2.4 million of estimated finance charges related to open amounts due to Samsung.
-Additionally, we recorded approximately \$6.6 million of non-cash finance charges related to 15 million warrants issued under a surety bond backstop agreement as a finance charge in the accompanying consolidated statement of operations.
-Refer to Note 7, Equity Awards, and Note 10, Commitments and Contingencies - Commitments with Samsung BioLogics Co., Ltd. ("Samsung"), respectively, of this prospectus for additional information.
+During the fiscal year ended May 31, 2022, we also recorded \$2.4 million of estimated finance charges related to open amounts due to Samsung.
+Additionally, we recorded approximately \$6.6 million of non-cash finance charges related to 15 million warrants issued under the Backstop Agreement as a finance charge in the accompanying consolidated statement of operations.
+Refer to Note 7, Equity Awards, and Note 10, Commitments and Contingencies - Commitments with Samsung BioLogics Co., Ltd. ("Samsung"), in the audited consolidated financial statements for the fiscal year ended May 31, 2022, included in this prospectus for additional information.
 There were no comparable expenses in the preceding fiscal year.
 We also recorded \$3.9 million of legal settlement charges related to settlement of a dispute with a placement agent and settlement of the Pestell employment dispute.
-Refer to Part II, Item 8, Note 10, Commitments and Contingencies for additional information.
+Refer to Note 10, Commitments and Contingencies in the audited consolidated financial statements for the fiscal year ended May 31, 2022, included in this prospectus for additional information.